Skip to Content

 Emergency care is the treatment of unexpected, severe medical injuries or infections.
 It is typically delivered in an emergency room or an ambulance.
 Our emergency medicine physicians stabilize your condition as quickly as possible to prepare you for the next step of care or discharge.

-Visiting the emergency room can be an overwhelming situation, so when you're in our care, we want you to feel as comfortable as possible.
+Visiting the ER can be an overwhelming experience, so when you're in our care, we want you to feel as supported as possible.

-• Access to over 45 medical specialties, the most of any emergency room in eastern Hillsborough County
+• Access to over 45 medical specialties, the most of any ER in eastern Hillsborough County

 • More than 70 exam rooms, including areas for express care, obstetrics, pediatrics and behavioral health